Email deliverability

 Reputation

-The "Reported as Spam Rate" does NOT account for complaints from Gmail recipients.
-In order to see your reported "Spam Rate" with Gmail, you must connect Google Postmaster Tools.
+Due to Gmail restrictions, the “Reported as Spam Rate” does NOT account for complaints from Gmail recipients.
+In order to see your reported “Spam Rate” with Gmail, you must connect Google Postmaster Tools.

-Steps to maintain good reputation
+How to maintain good reputation

 Remove unengaged recipients

-Recommended for complaints and bounces
+Helps reduce complaints and bounces

 Remove invalid email addresses